KomputeProject/kompute/docs/overview/advanced-examples.rst

 Once we re-record, all the instructions that were recorded previosuly are cleared.

-Because of this we can record now the new command which is just the OpAlgoBase with the LR shader.
+Because of this we can record now the new commands which will consist of the following:

+1. Copy the tensor data from local to device
+2. Run the logistic regression shader
+3. Copy the output data

 .. code-block:: cpp
     :linenos: